What is hypothecation?

 Why does hypothecation matter?

-Hypothecation matters because it’s your formal agreement that if you fail to meet the conditions of the loan — such as making payments on your car or home — your property could get taken to cover those missed payments.
+Hypothecation is important.
+It’s part of your formal loan agreement: that if you fail to meet the conditions of the loan — such as making payments on your car or home — your property could get taken to cover those missed payments.

 Knowing the definition of hypothecation particularly matters when you become a homeowner.
-Mortgages are a hypothecation loan: Several consecutive missed mortgage payments can give rights to the lender to foreclose on the home, leaving you with no place to live.
+Mortgages are a hypothecation loan.
+That means that several consecutive missed mortgage payments can give rights to the lender to foreclose on the home, leaving you with no place to live.

 Hypothecation FAQ